gehl0921/Relationship-between-previous-international-collaboration-and-international-mobility-of-researchers/README.md

-# Relationship between Previous International Collaboration and International Mobility of Researchers
+# Relationship between previous international collaboration and international mobility of researchers

 This repository provides data, R scripts, and figures for analyzing the relationship between prior international collaboration and subsequent international mobility of researchers, focusing on country, region, and income group patterns.